 But the dolls are not purely an art form.
 Three of his "girlfriends" sleep in a little bed next to him at night.
 Just before he turns out the light, he whispers, "I love you."
 But is he speaking to them or for them?
 It's not clear.
 In any case, this phrase reveals a subtext of Hogancamp's art—a love that is erotic, selfless, drunken, military, all mixed together.
 I was reminded of the movie Crumb, where R. Crumb admits that he masturbates to the women he draws.

 Hogancamp walks the local roads near Kingston, pulling his figures behind him in a diminutive jeep, to wear down the wheels of the vehicle so it appears more authentic in photographs.
 He resembles a boy in the 1940s with a red wagon.

-David Naugle, a local photographer, spied Hogancamp pulling his jeep, and stopped to speak with him.
+Hogancamp was pulling his jeep like this along 213, when local photographer David Naugle spied him and pulled over to talk to him.
 Later, the shy artist showed Naugle his piles of photographs.
-Recognizing the visionary power of this art, Naugle contacted Esopus magazine, which led to a show for Hogancamp at the prestigious White Columns gallery in the West Village.
-The movie Marwencol, which debuted in 2010, has won over 25 awards.
-Why was Hogancamp originally beaten up?
-This becomes the central mystery of the film—which I'm not going to ruin for you.
+Recognizing the visionary power of this art, Naugle contacted Esopus magazine, which led to a show for Hogancamp at the prestigious White Columns gallery in the West Village, a book, and a documentary called Marwencol, directed by Jeff Malmberg.
+The film, which debuted in 2010, won more than two dozen awards.

 Hogancamp's story is once again in public eye, with the pre-Christmas release of the Universal Studios movie Welcome to Marwen, featuring Steve Carrell.